-Funding through the Emergency Solutions Grant (ESG) program is allocated to states, counties and cities for street outreach, emergency shelter, essential services, and rental assistance for households experiencing homelessness or who are at risk of homelessness.
+Funding through the Emergency Solutions Grant (ESG) program is allocated to states, counties and cities for rehabilitation or conversion of buildings for use as emergency shelters, essential services related to emergency shelter and street outreach, the payment of certain expenses related to operating emergency shelters, and rental utility assistance for households experiencing homelessness or who are at risk of homelessness.
 The Texas Department of Housing and Community Affairs (TDHCA) receives federal ESG funding and, in turn, awards ESG funds to units of local government, nonprofit organizations, and domestic violence providers.